 You must start here!

-First Time Home Buyers in the Foothills not only need to work with a buyer’s agent who is an expert on the process but who also has the patience to answer the many questions that first time home buyers have.
-Many first time home buyers aren’t clear on many aspects of buying a home such as “pending versus contingent status”, “locking versus floating your interest rate”, or the difference between homeowner’s insurance and a home warranty.
-Buying a home is much easier the second time around, but there’s a lot of questions that will need to be answered as the first time buyer navigates the home purchase process.
+First Time Home Buyers in the Foothills need to work agent who is an expert on the process!
+It is also important to find an estate agent who also has the patience to answer the many questions that first time home buyers have.
+Many first time buyers aren’t clear on many aspects of buying a home.
+You’ll find confusing terms like “pending versus contingent status” or “locking versus floating your interest rate.”
+There is also a lot of confusion about the difference between homeowner’s insurance and a home warranty.
+There will be a lot of questions that will need to be answered as the first time buyer navigates the home purchase process.
 At Imperial, we get a great deal of satisfaction working with First Time Buyers.

 • What style of home is most beneficial?

-• What areas are most convenient for work and play?
+• Which areas are most convenient for work and play?

 • Is the desired community in a realistic price range?

-And that’s just the beginning…There’s great excitement in buying a first home but there’s also planning that needs to be done to make sure a first time home buyer gets into a home they’ll enjoy for years to come.
-This includes working to locate the best and most affordable homes for a buyer and also making sure they don’t overextend themselves or rush into making a bad home purchase.
+That’s just the beginning!
+Sure, there’s great excitement in buying a first home but there’s also planning.
+These plans ensure a first time home buyer gets into a home they’ll enjoy for years to come.
+With an good agent, things like working to locate the best and most affordable homes for a buyer become much easer.
+Also, making sure they don’t overextend themselves is an essential job for an agent.
+It is important to not rush into making a bad home purchase.

 There is nothing like the pride of homeownership.
 For many individuals, renting is just fine as they don’t like the responsibilities that come with owning a home.
 But for the majority of us, there’s nothing like coming home from work to your own home.
 Even in a rare down real estate market, there’s still hope for appreciation in the future.
 Renters don’t have that hope.
 If owning is such a bad decision, why does the person who owns the apartment building choose to do so?
 The reason is that owning real estate has historically been one of the safest investments around.
 Best of all, you get to choose the color of the home, the quality of the home and when and how upkeep on the home is completed.